Zipcoder/reveal-slides.tcuk-light/md/big_data/intro-to-sql.md

 CREATE UNIQUE INDEX teachers_id_uindex ON zipcode.teachers (id);
 ```

-In this query we create each column followed by the properties of the columns.
+In this query, we create each column followed by the properties of the columns.
 We are using the `INTEGER`, `VARCHAR`, and `ENUM` data types

 -

 ### Schemas and Tables

 Next let us make a student table.
-The students will have a name, and a classroom as well notes from the teachers on a particular student
+The student record will have a name, a classroom, and notes from the teachers on a particular student

 ```
 CREATE TABLE zipcode.students